balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 The J401 carrier board included in the full reComputer J3010 system exposes a debug interface on the UART TXD, UART RXD and GND pins, which are located underneath the Orin Nano SOM.
 Additionally, a monitor can be connected to the board's HDMI Port.

-The default internal storage used for provisioning balenaOS on the Seeed reComputer J4012 Jetson Orin NX 16GB is an NVME drive, which needs to be attached to the carrier board prior to booting the flasher USB key.
+The default internal storage used for provisioning balenaOS on the Seeed reComputer J4012 Jetson Orin NX 16GB is an NVME drive, which needs to be attached to the carrier board prior to booting via a USB flash drive containing the balenaOS flasher image.
 If instead you would like to use other media, like for example an SSD as main storage, please consult the OS installer [target_devices][installer.target_devices] configuration option or the [alternative provisioning options](#alternative-provisioning-options) section below.
 </details>

 ## Checking your Jetson Orin's UEFI firmware version